Last Updated on November 25, 2020 by Ben Adams

 All this makes for a special offer, and one you should definitely be doing if you have started matched betting.

-How The Offer Works
+How Does The Bet365 Early Payout Offer Work?

-If the team you place a back bet on go 2 goals up, the Bet365 will settle and pay your bet as a winner.
+If the team you place a back bet on go 2 goals up, Bet365 will settle and pay your bet as a winner.

 So, let’s say your team were to go 2-0 up in the first 10 minutes.